Madhurichennupati010/Task7-foodexpress-K8s/README.md

 # 🍔 FoodExpress - End-to-End DevOps Project

--
 # 📖 Project Overview

 FoodExpress is a cloud-native food ordering application deployed using modern DevOps practices.
-This project demonstrates containerization, orchestration, scalability, and deployment automation using Docker, Kubernetes (Minikube), AWS EC2, GitHub Actions, and Docker Hub.
+This project demonstrates containerization, orchestration, scalability, and deployment automation using Docker, Kubernetes (Minikube), AWS EC2,and Docker Hub.

 This project showcases an end-to-end DevOps workflow from application containerization to Kubernetes deployment with autoscaling.